OtherMythos/avDocumentation/architecture/physics.rst

  - Sound emission triggers
  - Ai trigger events

-Essentually the trigger will just allow the user to place shapes about their world that are invisible to the player.
+Essentially the trigger will just allow the user to place shapes about their world that are invisible to the player.
-Currently, the system works by fitting a shape to the frong the player.
+Currently, the system works by fitting a shape to the front the player.
 When this trigger collides with other shapes, the appropriate actions described by the colliding triggers can be performed, although this could be extended to include support for other entities as well.